sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 > https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsusingcustomdockerfiles.htm

 4. In case if you need libaio.sp.1 library which does'nt come with instant client, Use rpm command to install libaio-0.3.112-1.el8.x86_64.rpm package to resolve the dependency.
-5. Autonmous Database uses mtls (mutual tls) authentication that means you need to have the Wallet zip in addition to the database password to connect to the database.
+5. Autonomous Database uses mtls (mutual tls) authentication that means you need to have the Wallet zip in addition to the database password to connect to the database.

 The zip file will be in Wallet_databasename.zip format and includes the following files:
 - tnsnames.ora and sqlnet.ora: Network configuration files storing connect descriptors and SQL*Net client side configuration.